qiyfoundation/Qiy-Scheme/Definitions.md

 See [Application Programming Interface](#application-programming-interface).

 ### Application
-A computer program that has been designed to help persons and/or organisations to consume and/or provide services.
+A computer program that has been designed to help persons and/or organisations to perform tasks, for example to help providing or consuming [Services](#service).

 ### Application Connect Token
 A [Token](#token) that is used by [Qiy Applications](#qiy-application) to create [Connections](#connection).